Horse racing is on the cusp of major changes in the U.S. after years of scandal

 In recent years, headline-grabbing tragedy and scandal has dogged the horse racing industry.

 In 2019, during the course of a single racing season, more than 30 horses died at California's Santa Anita Park.
 Allegations of doping have followed owners and trainers of Triple Crown winners.
-And in March 2020, 27 people were indicted on fedover an alleged racehorse doping scheme.
+And in March 2020, 27 people were indicted over an alleged racehorse doping scheme.

 Cage, who walked away from the industry at 26, recently wrote that the tragedy of Medina Spirit, whose 2021 Kentucky Derby win was stripped and who died in December, forced her to question the direction of the industry.